Research in the Fuccillo lab

 II.
 Observing and manipulating distinct circuit components that shape behavioral output

 III.
 Employing genetic disease modeling in mice to understand how physiological dysfunction in specific brain circuits translates into abnormalities of behavioral regulation

-Two-color retrograde labeling from two distinct striatal target regions showing divergent projections from ventral hippocampus (green) and overlying cortex (red), and intermingled projection populations within the ventral tegmental area.
+Two-color retrograde labeling from distinct striatal target regions showing divergent projections from ventral hippocampus (green) and overlying cortex (red), and intermingled projection populations within the ventral tegmental area.